Consent for case studies and photography

 What if someone withdraws consent?

-In the case where an individual comes forward before the five year consent period is up and actively revokes their consent, then we do our best to remove the photo from wherever this is practical.
-For example, an image can be changed on old news stories but removing an image from a publication that has already been printed is not.
+If an individual actively revokes their consent, we do our best to remove the photo wherever this is practical.
+For example, we can change an image on old news stories, but we can't remove it from a publication that has already been printed.

-We ask that you take similar steps and will alert you when consent for an image has expired.
-On the very rare occasion someone withdraws consent, we will also alert you and ask you to no longer use the image and to remove it from your systems.
+We ask that you take similar steps, and will alert you when consent for an image has expired.
+On the very rare occasion someone withdraws consent, we'll also alert you and ask you to no longer use the image and to remove it from your systems.

 Reducing the administrative burden

 To save time when asked to remove an image, we would ask that whenever you use an image, you take it from our image library (either on Flickr or our communications centre) and delete the image from your personal computer or shared drive once used.
-This will reduce the chance of you using an image for which consent has expired.
+This will reduce the chance of you using an image if consent has expired or been withdrawn.